 Cook for about 2 minutes, and as the garlic begins to turn brown, add the chicken and cook for about 4 minutes on each side until browned on both sides.

 Remove the chicken to a plate and place in the warm oven.

-Add the chicken stock, white wine, lemon juice and capers to the pan and cook over medium heat, scraping the bottom of the pan until it is clean.
+Add the chicken stock, white wine, lemon juice, lemon zest, capers, salt, and sugar to the pan and cook over medium heat, scraping the bottom of the pan until it is clean.

 |% Daily Value|

 |Saturated Fat 2.5g||12%|